majek/puka/docs/puka.rst

 Primise interface
 +++++++++++++++++

-Functions below return a `primise`.
+Functions below return a `promise`.
 It's a small number, that identifies an asynchronous request.
-You can wait for a `primise` to be done and receive a `response` for it.
+You can wait for a `promise` to be done and receive a `response` for it.

 Connection handling methods: